samgabrail/kyverno-demo/README.md

 ## Mutation

+Mutation empowers Kyverno to dynamically alter resources before their admission to the cluster.
+This powerful feature allows for automatic modifications, enhancing resource configurations on-the-fly.

 Now let's test the mutation policy.
 Check the file `mutation_policy.yaml`.
 Notice that we will check to see if there is a `team` label.
 If there isn't, we will add a `team` label to the Deployment.

 Check the `redis.yaml` file.
 It doesn't have a label yet.